Writing client Pamela Dangelmaier says:

 WHAT EXACTLY DOES AN EDITOR DO ANYWAY?

-Emerging writers are often unclear about certain editing terms and ask me to differentiate them.
+Emerging writers are often unclear about certain editing terms.
 Here is an explanation of the most common ones, as defined by the Editors’ Association of Canada:

 TESTIMONIALS (more are included under “Editing for Organizations”):